zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

    Find a complete list of ticket attributes in the Object Manager.

-Pass ticket attributes to change the settings of the ticket that will be created for this event.
+Ticket attributes are entirely optional, and can be used to customize the tickets that Checkmk creates.
-(Note that these attributes will be ignored if the event belongs to an existing ticket.)
+(Note that these attributes will be ignored if a new event belongs to an existing ticket.)

 Why would you want to do this?
 Maybe you have only one IT guy,